Take back the night

 People argue about safety a lot, especially online, because apparently everything has to become a dramatic debate now.

-But in normal day to day life, compared to many urban places, Bordeaux still feels fairly balanced.
+But in normal day-to-day life, compared to many urban places, Bordeaux still feels fairly balanced.

 There’s greenery as well.
 Parks, trees, open little pockets of space.